pslucas0212/OCP4.12-IPI-vSphere-Install/README.md

 Using project "default".
 ```
-- Now that we are logged in as the developer let's create a new project.
-A project in OpenShift is a kuberenetes namespace with additional annotations.
+- Now that we are logged in as the developer, let's create a new project.
+A project in OpenShift is a kubernetes namespace with additional annotations.
 ```
 $ oc new-project my-first-app
 Now using project "my-first-app" on server "https://api.ocp4.example.com:6443".